 The ‘reading scheme’ books have a controlled vocabulary and therefore children are moved through the stages as they are able to apply their phonic knowledge to decode words and recognise ‘tricky’ words.
-Alongside this the children have access to ‘Bug Club’, an on-line reading tool.
-This allows them to read e-books, at their own reading level and complete quizzes.
+Alongside this the children have access to ‘Collins E-Library’, an on-line reading tool.
+This allows them to read e-books, at their own reading level.

 In KS2 children access the Accelerated Reader scheme, children select books from the library based on their ZPD (Zone of Proximal Development) score.
 These books become the scheme books for KS2 children.
 ZPD is assessed half termly using the Star Reader Test on Accelerated Reader.